 You can find out more about the specific recycling for your area by looking online or contacting your local recycling center.
 If you are dumping it, be sure to avoid water ways.
 You might want to dump it into sand as well.

-Camping is great and the right camp fuel can make a huge difference in how much fun you have camping.
+Camping is great and the right camp fuel can make a huge difference in how much fun you have camping, unless you’ve gone fuel-less with a solar camping stove.
 Just like choosing a camping stove, these fuels are useful and easy to use if you take the time and research to choose the right fuel for you.
 Whether you’re choosing fuel for your tent stove, camping oven, or another type of camping stove, these are just a few of the most common camping fuels, and each has its own benefits and drawbacks.